Lost wallet? More cash means you’re likelier to get it back

-NEW YORK (AP) — People are more likely to return a lost wallet if it contains money — and the more cash, the better.
+NEW YORK — People are more likely to return a lost wallet if it contains money — and the more cash, the better.

 That’s the surprising conclusion from researchers who planted more than 17,000 “lost wallets” across 355 cities in 40 countries, and kept track of how often somebody contacted the supposed owners.